Seasoned Trade Lines

-A borrower may have an 800 credit score, but their credit report could be free of seasoned trade lines, basically turning what seemed like A+ credit into questionable credit status.
+A borrower may have an 800 credit score, but their credit report could be free of seasoned trade lines, basically turning what seemed like excellent credit into questionable credit status from the lender’s point of view.

-Most people don’t realize that credit depth is a major aspect of the credit scoring model, and also a major determinant in deciding if someone will qualify for a loan, credit card, or a mortgage.
+Most people don’t realize that credit depth is a major aspect of all credit scoring models, including both FICO scores and VantageScores, and also a major determinant in deciding if someone will qualify for a loan, credit card, or a mortgage.

 Borrower A: